Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/content/frameworks/controllers.md

 {{< /cards >}}

 This framework allows to create APIs by defining and implementing controller classes.
-In contrast to ASP.NET you cannot use this framework to dynamically render HTML pages in a MVC style project, so this is just another flavor of defining a web API.
+In contrast to ASP.NET, you cannot use this framework to dynamically render HTML pages in an MVC style project, so this is just another flavor of defining a web API.

 {{< callout type="info" >}}